SK8S Roller Disco at Yarborough Leisure Centre

 Rink Layout

-Yarborough have a full size sports hall which gives us space at the end of the hall for a beginners area which we generally leave in place for all events except for the adult only roller discos which we generally open up to sue more of the available space.
+Yarborough have a full size sports hall which gives us space at the end of the hall for a beginners area which we generally leave in place for all events except for the adult only roller discos which we generally open up to use more of the available space.

 The beginners area is intended to be a less ‘busy’ space than the main rink.
 This is to allow people to practice and to gain confidence; if you are skating quickly in this space then you are skating in the wrong place – please move to the main rink.

 When we play stuck in the mud the beginners area becomes a bit more of a hybrid space but the same principle should apply: if you are skating fast in this space then you are skating in the wrong place.
-You should also not skate at speed from the playing stuck in the mud, into this spac
+You should also not skate at speed from the playing stuck in the mud, into this space

 Advice for parents and those supervising children